cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 One of the key benefits of using an automated ASIC flow is that it enables rapid design space exploration of different clock constraints, input datasets, and design configurations.
-In this section, we will briefly conduct three different experiments: (1) pushing the sort unit to run at a faster clock frequency, (2) exploring the impact different input datasets can have on power consumption, and (3) comparing the pipelined sort unit to an unpipelined sort unit.
+As we saw, mflowgen allows us to easily run power analysis on multiple datasets to make comparisons.
+In this section, we will briefly conduct two different experiments: (1) pushing the sort unit to run at different clock frequencies, and (2) comparing the pipelined sort unit to an unpipelined sort unit.
 This section will be working with the PyMTL RTL implementation, so if you attempted to push the Verilog RTL implementation in the previous section, we need to go back and regenerate the Verilog from the PyMTL RTL implementation.
 Of course, you should also feel free to try out these ideas using the Verilog RTL implementation.

 ```
  % cd $TOPDIR/sim/build
  % rm -rf *
- % ../tut3_pymtl/sort/sort-sim --impl rtl-struct --translate --dump-vcd
+ % ../tut3_pymtl/sort/sort-sim --impl rtl-struct --translate --dump-vtb
 ```

-Recall that the sort unit had no problem meeting the 1ns clock constraint.
+Recall that the sort unit had no problem meeting the 0.6ns clock constraint.
 We usually want to push our designs until there is a couple of percent negative slack (e.g., less than 5%) to ensure we are accurately estimating the true peak performance of our design.
-So let's push the sort unit through the flow again with a clock constraint of 0.95ns.
-You need to modify the `flow.py` as follows:
+With mflowgen, we have the ability to run multiple builds to sweep a range of clock frequencies with ease.
+All you need to do is update the flow.py script as follows:

 ```
- % cd $TOPDIR/asic/build
+ % cd $TOPDIR/asic
  % less flow.py

 #-------------------------------------------------------------------------